syedarhamraza/frontend_speedcode/README.md

-# 🚀 Quiz Sprint – Updated Full-Stack Web App
+# 🚀 Quiz Sprint – Updated

 This project is a refined version of the Student Leaderboard web application, built with Next.js, Tailwind CSS, ShadCN UI on the frontend and Express.js, Node.js, and MongoDB on the backend.